VolmitSoftware/docs/react/10-samplers-metrics.md

 ## Publishing your own metrics

-See [API - Metric Publishing](/react/18-api-metric-publishing).
+See [18 - API - Metric Publishing](/react/18-api-metric-publishing).
 Do not implement React’s internal `Sampler` type from outside the plugin.